bluemodus-acoats/KenticoURLRedirectionModule/README.md

 Exact Match will match based on the URL and the Query String, but since Hash values are not passed to the server, they will are not tracked for matching.

 ## Overrides
-There are 3 interfaces that this tool uses, you can implement your own versions if you wish to customize.
+There are 4 interfaces that this tool uses, you can implement your own versions if you wish to customize.
 The previous Event Hooks have been removed.

+## Logging
+the `IUrlRedirectionResultLogger` provides you entry points to log results.
+You can implement your own implementation and hook it up after `services.AddUrlRedirection()` (ex: `services.AddUrlRedirection().AddSingleton<IUrlRedirectionResultLogger, MyCustomUrlRedirectionResultLogger>()`).
+The default one does nothing (no logging).

 ## License
 This project uses a standard MIT license which can be found [here](https://github.com/KenticoDevTrev/KenticoURLRedirectionModule/blob/master/LICENSE).